PixelatedHeart/WangGuard-Add-ons/wangguard-registration-notice-add-on/readme.txt

 Stable tag: 1.0.0
 License: GPLv2

 WangGuard Registration Nocice Add-on is an Add-on for WangGuard plugin.
-You can add a Notice in the regostration page.
+You can add a Notice in the registration page.

 == Description ==

 With this WangGuard Add-on, you can add a Notice in the registration page.
-It is compatible with WordPress, WordPress Multisite and BuddyPress.
+It is compatible with WordPress, WordPress Multisite, BuddyPress and WooCommerce.

 [WangGuard plugin](http://wordpress.org/extend/plugins/wangguard) version 1.6+ is needed

 = Why use WangGuard Registration Nocice Add-on? =

-We detected that many sploggers and spam users avoid website with WangGuard plugin, so Why dont notice that you are using it?
+We have detected that many sploggers and spam users avoid website with WangGuard plugin, so Why don't notice that you are using it?

 == Installation ==